60dimension/IELTS-Vocabularies/Vocabulary02.md

 Some residents voiced concern that the rice could threaten certain species of rare migratory birds.

-He thinks I`m exaggerating.
+He thinks I'm exaggerating.

-The defendant pleaded guilty and was fined 500$.
+The defendant pleaded guilty and was fined $500.

-She discovered that they`d escaped.
+She discovered that they‘d escaped.

 She stopped at the threshold of the bedroom.